glpecile/next-14-shadcn-template/README.md

 - [Biome.js](https://biomejs.dev/)
 - [Framer Motion](https://www.framer.com/motion/)

-## Getting Started
+## 🏎️ Getting Started

 The project is based on [Next.js](https://nextjs.org/), a React framework for production.
 It uses [TypeScript](https://www.typescriptlang.org/) and [Tailwind CSS](https://tailwindcss.com/).
-The package manager is [pnpm](https://pnpm.io/), so you need to install it first.
+The package manager is [pnpm](https://pnpm.io/), so you need to install it first using the following command:

 ```sh
 make deps